Payday Loan Refunds – Everything You Need to Know

 Could you afford the loan in the first place?

 Getting into money trouble is far more common than you might think – but that doesn’t stop people feeling embarrassed that they can’t afford their day-to-day expenses.
-A payday loan sometimes prevents the need for admitting to anyone else that you need help.
+For some people a payday loan seems like the only way to make ends meet, and sometimes prevents the need for admitting to anyone else that you need help.

-A payday loan can look like an attractive way of handling your short-term money issues – even if you can’t afford the repayments.
+A payday loan can look like an attractive way of handling your short-term money issues – even if deep down you know you could struggle to afford to repay.
 While payday lenders should perform checks that pick up on affordability issues, these checks aren’t always sufficient, meaning you could have been given a loan you just cannot afford.

-Some people are embarrassed to put their hand up and admit that this has been the case – but if this situation sounds familiar, don’t worry – it is not your responsibility to check affordability; it’s the lenders – and if they haven’t, it could be evidence that your borrowing has not been handled properly and that you’re entitled to a refund.
+Some people are embarrassed to put their hand up and admit that this has been the case – but if this situation sounds familiar, don’t worry – it is not your responsibility to check affordability; it’s the lenders – and if they haven’t, it could be evidence that your borrowing has not been handled properly and that you’re entitled to a loan refund.
+If you feel you have been mis sold or treated unfairly you are able to make a case that a payday loan company has been an irresponsible lender.

 The changing face of payday loans